zamazan4ik/awesome-pgo/article/article.md

 * SSD: 512 Gib
 * OS: macOS (mostly 13.* and 14.* versions aka Ventura and Monterey)

-In the article, my PC setup is called "Linux", and Macbook as "macOS".
+In the article, my PC setup is called "Linux", and my Macbook as "macOS".
 Sorry Windows people, I have no desire to perform all the tests on Windows because I am not interested enough in this platform from the PGO perspective yet (but I fully understand the importance of Windows nowadays - no worries!).
 But anyway - it should work (and works) on this OS completely in the same way.

 ### Compilers

-For all Rust projects, I use the `rustc` compiler with LLVM backend, versions somewhere in 1.68 - 1.73 range.
+For all Rust projects, I use the `rustc` compiler with LLVM backend, versions somewhere in the 1.68 - 1.73 range.
 For C and C++ I prefer using Clang 16, sometimes I use GCC 13 as an additional compiler.
 I have nothing against GCC and GPL - I just prefer LLVM and the ecosystem around LLVM due to better flexibility, from my point of view.

 All these compilers are in their "default" state with no custom patches from my side: `rustc` from the official website, Clang and GCC from the official Fedora repository.